What is color blindness?

-If you think you may have color blindness, talk with your doctor about getting checked.
+If you think you may have color vision deficiency, talk with your eye doctor about getting checked.

-It can be tricky to diagnose color blindness in children.
-Kids who are color blind might try to hide it.
-But being color blind can make it harder to read off a chalkboard or do other activities, so it’s important to get your child tested if you’re concerned.
+It can be tricky to diagnose color vision deficiency in children.
+Kids who have color vision deficiency may try to hide it.
+But having color vision deficiency can make it hard to read from a chalkboard or do other activities, so get your child’s eyes tested if you’re concerned.

-Get your child tested if they have a family history of color blindness or if they seem to be having trouble learning colors.
+Get your child’s eyes tested if they have a family history of color vision deficiency or if they seem to be having trouble learning colors.

 Ask your child’s eye doctor to test them.
-You also may be able to get your child tested at school.
+You also may be able to get your child’s eyes tested at school.

 Most people who have color vision deficiency are born with it.
 This is because the most common types of color vision deficiency are genetic, meaning they’re passed down from parents.

-Color blindness can also happen because of damage to your eye or your brain.
-And color vision may get worse as you get older — often because of cataracts (cloudy areas in the lens of the eye).
+Color vision may also get worse as you get older — often because of cataracts (cloudy areas in the lens of the eye).

 Did you know?

-Everyone sees color a little differently — even people who aren’t color blind
+Everyone sees color a little differently — including people who don’t have color vision deficiency

-About 1 in 12 men are color blind
+About 1 in 12 men have color vision deficiency

-Most people with color blindness are born with it, but sometimes it doesn’t show up until later in life
+Most people with color vision deficiency are born with it, but sometimes it doesn’t show up until later in life

-How can I find out if I have color blindness?
+How can I find out if I have color deficiency?

-Your eye doctor can usually use a simple test to tell you if you’re color blind.
+Your eye doctor can usually use a simple test to tell you if you have color vision deficiency.

-During the test, your eye doctor will show you a circle made of many different colored dots.
-The circle has a shape inside it that’s made out of dots — like a number, a letter, or a squiggly line.
-This shape is easy to see if you don’t have color blindness, but people who are color blind have a hard time seeing it.
+During the most common type of test, your eye doctor will show you a circle made of many different colored dots.
+The circle has a shape inside it that’s also made of dots — like a number, a letter, or a squiggly line.
+This shape is easy to see if you don’t have color vision deficiency, but people with color vision deficiency have a hard time seeing it.

-There’s no cure for color blindness that’s passed down in families, but most people find ways to adjust to it.
-Children with color blindness may need help with some classroom activities, and adults with color vision deficiency may need accommodations to do jobs that rely on telling the difference between colors, like being a pilot or graphic designer.
-Keep in mind that most of the time, color blindness doesn’t cause serious problems.
+There’s no cure for color vision deficiency that’s passed down in families (inherited), but most people adjust to it.
+Children with color vision deficiency may need help with some classroom activities, and adults with color vision deficiency may need accommodations to do jobs that rely on telling the difference between colors, like being a graphic designer.

-If your color blindness is happening because of another health problem, your doctor will treat the condition that’s causing the problem.
-If you’re taking a medicine that causes color blindness, your doctor may adjust how much you take or suggest you switch to a different medicine.
+If your color vision deficiency is happening because of another health problem, your doctor will treat the condition that’s causing the problem.
+If you’re taking a medicine that causes color vision deficiency, your doctor may adjust how much you take or suggest you switch to a different medicine.

 Glasses and contacts.
-Special contact lenses and glasses may help people who are color blind tell the difference between colors.
+Special contact lenses and eyeglasses may help people who have color vision deficiency tell the difference between colors.
 They work by increasing the contrast between colors so they’re easier to tell apart.